-North Dakota Flag
+North Dakota State Flag

 History of the North Dakota Flag

-North Dakota has been inhabited for thousands of years and was occupied with Native American tribes that included the Mandan, Arikara, and Hidatsa.
+North Dakota has been inhabited for thousands of years and was occupied by Native American tribes that included the Mandan, Arikara, and Hidatsa.
 Even though the area had not been properly explored, France claimed the majority of the land after French explorer Robert De La Salle claimed the land West of the Mississippi in 1682.
-The first European to properly explore the area was the French fur trader Pierre De La Verendrye in 1738.
+The first European to thoroughly explore the area was the French fur trader Pierre De La Verendrye in 1738.
 In 1803, following the Louisiana Purchase, the United States of America gained control of North Dakota.
 Thomas Jefferson sent explorers Lewis and Clark to the area where they built Fort Mandan on the Missouri River to survive the winter.